boggedbrush/Vibe/README.md

 ## Configuring AI Features (API Keys)

 To leverage the AI-driven patch generation capabilities of Vibe, you need to configure the necessary API key(s).
-The Vibe server (`server.py`) uses these keys to communicate with the underlying AI model provider.
+Vibe uses the `python-dotenv` library to load these keys from a `.env` file in your project root, making configuration straightforward and secure.

 Vibe primarily integrates with OpenAI models for patch generation.

-### Setting up your OpenAI API Key
+### Setting up your OpenAI API Key with `.env`

 1.  **Obtain an API Key**:
     *   If you don't already have one, sign up on the [OpenAI Platform](https://platform.openai.com/).
     *   Navigate to the API keys section of your OpenAI account settings and create a new secret key.

-2.  **Set the Environment Variable**:
+2.  **Create a `.env` File**:
+    *   In the root directory of your Vibe project (the `Vibe/` directory where `server.py` and `requirements.txt` are located), create a new file named `.env`.
-    *   The Vibe server expects your OpenAI API key to be available as an environment variable named `OPENAI_API_KEY`.
+    *   Add your OpenAI API key to this file in the following format:
-    *   You need to set this environment variable in the terminal session from which you launch the Vibe server.

-    **For Linux/macOS:**
-    ```bash
+        ```env
-    export OPENAI_API_KEY="your_sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+        OPENAI_API_KEY="your_sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
-    # Then launch the server, e.g.:
-    # python server.py --baseDir ~/tmp/example
         ```

-    **For Windows (Command Prompt):**
-    ```cmd
-    set OPENAI_API_KEY="your_sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
-    REM Then launch the server, e.g.:
-    REM python server.py --baseDir C:\tmp\example
+        Replace `"your_sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"` with your actual OpenAI API key.

+3.  **Ensure `.env` is Ignored by Git (Crucial for Security)**:
+    *   Your API key is sensitive information and should **never** be committed to version control.
+    *   Open your `.gitignore` file (create one in the project root if it doesn't exist) and add the following line:
         ```

-    **For Windows (PowerShell):**
-    ```powershell
-    $env:OPENAI_API_KEY="your_sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
-    # Then launch the server, e.g.:
-    # python server.py --baseDir C:\tmp\example
+        .env
         ```
-    Replace `"your_sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"` with your actual OpenAI API key.

-    *   **Persistent Configuration (Recommended)**: To avoid setting the variable every time, you can add the `export` command (for Linux/macOS) to your shell's configuration file (e.g., `~/.bashrc`, `~/.zshrc`, or `~/.profile`), or manage environment variables through your system settings on Windows.
+    *   This will prevent Git from tracking your `.env` file and accidentally exposing your key.

-3.  **Launch the Server**:
+4.  **Launch the Server**:
+    *   With the `.env` file in place, `python-dotenv` (if integrated into `server.py` or a startup script) will automatically load the `OPENAI_API_KEY` into the environment when the application starts.
-    *   After setting the environment variable, start the Vibe server as usual:
+    *   Start the Vibe server as usual:
         ```bash
         python server.py --baseDir ~/tmp/example
         ```
+        No special `export` or `set` commands are needed beforehand.

-4.  **Verify Integration**:
+5.  **Verify Integration**:
     *   Open the Vibe UI in your browser.
     *   Navigate to the "LLM Patch" tab.
-    *   If the "Generate Patch" button is enabled and there are no error messages like "LLM generation is not available" or "Error checking LLM availability" in the status area below the prompt input, your API key is likely configured correctly.
+    *   If the "Generate Patch" button is enabled and there are no error messages like "LLM generation is not available" or "Error checking LLM availability" in the status area below the prompt input, your API key is configured and loaded correctly.

-**Important Security Note**:
+**Important Security Reminders**:
 *   Always keep your API keys confidential.
-*   Do not hardcode API keys directly into scripts or commit them to version control.
-Using environment variables is a more secure practice.
-*   Ensure the machine running the Vibe server has restricted access if it stores sensitive API keys.
+*   The `.env` file method is for local development.
+For production deployments, use your hosting provider's recommended way to manage secrets (e.g., environment variables set directly on the server, secret management services).
+*   **Double-check that `.env` is listed in your `.gitignore` file before committing any changes.**

-If Vibe supports other AI providers or configuration methods (e.g., a dedicated configuration file) in the future, this section will be updated.
+If Vibe supports other AI providers or configuration methods in the future, this section will be updated.

 ## (Quick Start for previous version)